 The Munich Christmas Market

 The oldest of the Christmas markets in Munich is held at the Marienplatz.
 The stalls are flanked by the grand town hall.
 Dotting the city are smaller markets but the largest one at the Marienplatz dates back to the 17th century.
 The market is traditionally inaugurated on the Friday before the beginning of Advent where a thirty-meter high Christmas tree is lit for the first time.
 More than a hundred stalls are set up in the square selling hand-carved wooden Christmas decorations, glass baubles, jewelry and other craft items.
 The Crib Market which can be found right behind the main market, nativity figures from Austria and Bavaria are on sale.
 At 5:30 every afternoon, Alpine choirs and brass bands perform from the balcony of the town hall.
-Locals and visitors alike purchase potato cakes from the stalls.
+Locals and visitors alike purchase potato cakes from the stalls, as well as a variety of local delicacies (During our stay, we ordered delivery through https://www.foodora.de/foodpedia/essen/beliebtesten-gerichte-munchen/ often, as we were usually exhausted from the day’s activities).
 A workshop for children is held in the town hall daily where they are taught to paint, bake cookies and dress up as angels.

 The Prague Christmas Markets

 Wenceslas Square and the Old Town Square are perfect backdrops for the city’s festive Christmas markets.
 Since the 11th century, the Old Town Square has been the site of the main Christmas market in Prague where German food traditions are kept alive with the selling of Christmas gingerbread cookies and Christmas fish soup.
-The colorfully decorated wooden huts hold the locally-made wooden puppets, jewelry, toys, candles, delicate straw decorations and Bohemian crystals are sold.
+The colorfully decorated wooden huts hold the locally-made wooden puppets, jewelry, different kind of toys like the fidget spinner metal, candles, delicate straw decorations and Bohemian crystals are sold.
 Daily carol singers sing to the crowd at a central stage on the cobbled square.

 By this time, cities across Europe are preparing for their traditional Christmas markets.
 Aside from these five, other notable Christmas markets are the Brussels Christmas market, the Berlin Christmas market, the Copenhagen Christmas market, the Christmas market in Bruges, Belgium, the Tallinn Christmas market in Estonia, and the Christmas markets in Lille and Strasbourg, France.